tidalcycles/tidal-doc/blog/tidal_profile_heavylifting.md

 Lately it seems the blank-screeners have decreased in number and I see more and more pre-prepared performances.
 I'm often the only blank-screener at a gig.

 (BTW - also, I'm not a die hard - I have used pre prepared code in performances, and particularly if I'm using MIDI I have a few snippets prepped.
-And I have pre-prepped code in supercollider, and I've done performances where all the code was written in advance, and I've recorded performances and edited them and played them live in Ableton (shh, don't tell the live code gods).
-And anyway, live coding languages are already an abstraction with a lot of underlying code.
+And I have pre-prepped code in supercollider, and I've done performances where all the code was written in advance, and I've recorded performances and edited them and played them live in Ableton *(shh, don't tell the live code gods).* And anyway, live coding languages are already an abstraction with a lot of underlying code.
 Maybe I should start going to gigs and making my own punch cards live on stage.
 IDK.)

-I guess what I'm trying to say is it doesn't really matter anyway, it's just something I personally enjoy doing that I find exhilarating, and that I want other people to enjoy, while also recognising that it can be a bit scary.
+I guess what I'm trying to say is it doesn't really matter anyway, it's just something I personally enjoy doing that I find exhilarating, and that I want other people to enjoy, while also recognizing that it can be a bit scary.

-I think I said this before in my [newsletter](https://buttondown.email/heavy-lifting) (so apols to readers there for whom this is a repeat) - but here is an anecdote I like to remember when I'm thinking about this stuff - I mentioned in work that I needed to practice for a gig and my colleague said "if you make it all up, why do you need to practice?" which is such a great question!
-What I need to practice is _making it up_ - here's how I do it.
+I think I said this before in my [newsletter](https://buttondown.email/heavy-lifting) (so apols to readers there for whom this is a repeat) - but here is an anecdote I like to remember when I'm thinking about this stuff:

+> I mentioned in work that I needed to practice for a gig and my colleague said "if you make it all up, why do you need to practice?"

+-- which is such a great question!
+What I need to practice is _making it up_  and here's how I do it.

 ## 1. Choosing samples

 While I often use (usually hardware) synths in my set, what drew me to Tidal in the first place (and what forms the core of my performance) is the seemingly limitless opportunities for sample manipulation.

-Of course you have your drums, synths, loops, acapellas, whatever, but what I really like is incorporating non-musical sounds into my sets - my go-to resource for this is [freesound.org](https://freesound.org/)
+Of course you have your drums, synths, loops, acapellas, whatever, but what I really like is incorporating non-musical sounds into my sets.
+My go-to resource for this is [freesound.org](https://freesound.org/).

 ```
 \m/ blessed be the freesound contributors \m/
 ```

 I'll search for whatever I'm thinking about (bells, bats, woodwork, helicopters, notifications etc etc), have a listen and download a batch of sounds - anything that catches my interest.
 At this stage I don't know if they'll work or not, but that's ok.

 ### Some other favourite sources:
 - [Blood Sport sample pack](https://pickleddiscs.wordpress.com/2019/05/15/blood-sport-sample-pack/)
 - [Legowelt](http://legowelt.org/samples/)
-- Illegally obtained samples from youtube etc*
+- Illegally obtained samples from YouTube etc*
 - Plundering the sample libraries of collaborators (particularly [Graham Dunning's](https://grahamdunning.com/) - sorry Graham)
 - Recording sounds on your phone (or fancier equipment if you have it)
 - Plundering friends' recordings for remix material (usually a good idea to ask first)